openshift/installer/Documentation/tutorials/sandbox/install.md

 netstat -nl | grep 443
 ```

 If this doesn’t work, please wait five minutes, then rerun the commands.
 It can take some time for Kubernetes to resolve the request.
-If the Console is still unavailable, file an issue in the [Tectonic Sandbox GitHub repo][sandbox-repo].

 Q: It’s been 20 minutes and my cluster still isn't coming up!